Virus leads two prime Atlantic City restaurants to close

 Nonetheless, Starr’s two restaurants there consistently won rave reviews from customers and were regarded as among Atlantic City’s top eateries.
 Diners went online Tuesday afternoon to lament the absence of The Continental’s Brussels sprouts and wasabi mashed potatoes, and the oversized martinis that often accompanied them.

-Kris Neff, executive chef at The Continental, said the monthslong closure because of the virus, and the lack of foot traffic made it difficult to survive.
+Kris Neff, executive chef at The Continental, said the months-long closure because of the virus, and the lack of foot traffic made it difficult to survive.

 “The occupancy in Atlantic City, for sure, would not have been there, not being able to host the large conferences and concerts that enable us to be profitable,” he said.
 “As far as destination restaurants in Atlantic City go, this is definitely a big loss.”